sdersen/sql-mystery/README.md

 Regina is missing and it's a mystery.
 You have to find her location and you only have five minutes.

-1. Download the file missing_mystery.sqlite3
+1. Download the file mean_mystery.sqlite3
-2. Open the file on Tableplus and start digging for clues using SQL queries about Regina George
+2. Open the file on Tableplus and start digging for clues using SQL queries about Regina George.
+3. Start by finding her case in missing_persons.

 When you think you know which hotel she is at enter:

-    ```
+´´´
 INSERT INTO solution VALUES (1, "Hotel name");
 SELECT answer FROM solution;
-    ```
+´´´